xzuyn/musubi-tuner/README.md

 GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- September 8, 2025
+    - Code analysis with ruff has been introduced, and [contribution guidelines](./CONTRIBUTING.md) have been added.
+        - Thanks to arledesma for [Issue #524](https://github.com/kohya-ss/musubi-tuner/issues/524) and [PR #538](https://github.com/kohya-ss/musubi-tuner/pull/538).
+    - Activation CPU offloading has been added.
+See [PR #537](https://github.com/kohya-ss/musubi-tuner/pull/537).
+        - This can be used in combination with block swap.
+        - This can reduce VRAM usage, especially when training long videos or large batch sizes.
+Combining it with block swap may enable training that was previously not possible.
+        - See the PR and [HunyuanVideo documentation](./docs/hunyuan_video.md#memory-optimization) for details.

 - September 6, 2025
     - A new LR scheduler, Rex, has been added.
 Thanks to xzuyn for [PR #513](https://github.com/kohya-ss/musubi-tuner/pull/513).
         - Similar to the Polynomial Scheduler with power set to less than 1, Rex has a more gradual decrease in learning rate.